ONLY ON 10: Norfolk business out $500K after overnight burglary

 NORFOLK, Va.
 (WAVY) — A “shady” burglary at a store in the Norfolk Premium Outlets has left a local sunglass company out of hundreds of thousands of dollars.

-Norfolk police were called to the Premium Outlets early Sunday morning after a Starbucks employee arrived to work to find shattered glass at Topline Eyewear, formerly known as Sunglass Shack.
+Norfolk police were called to the Premium Outlets early Sunday morning after a Starbucks employee arrived at work to find shattered glass at Topline Eyewear, formerly known as Sunglass Shack.

 The store has 20 cameras.
 All of them caught the moment at 4:19 a.m. when three men used a hammer to smash a small window and squeeze their way in.
 They stuffed half a million dollars worth of designer glasses into pillow cases and snuck out – all over the course of 10 minutes.